gabrielmcg/Docker-docs/ops/README.md

 <p class="p">The Docker UCP and DTR nodes are spread across 3 physical nodes, with one on each physical node.
 An odd number of manager nodes is
 recommended to avoid split-brain issues.
-It is possible to restrict the deployment to 1 UCP and 1 DTR, or to expand to more than 3, but the recomended minimum for an enterprise production deployment is 3 UCPs and 3 DTRs.
+It is possible to restrict the deployment to 1 UCP and 1 DTR, or to expand to more than 3, but the recommended minimum for an enterprise production deployment is 3 UCPs and 3 DTRs.
 </p>